 We will be working hard to prepare for the our Key Stage 2 assessments and can’t overestimate the value of support at home.
-Although we have now had two years of the new format, we are, as ever, expecting some changes and ‘improvements’ to the tests this year.
+Although we are now very familiar with the assessment framework, we are, as ever, expecting some changes and ‘improvements’ to the tests this year.
 We will have a meeting nearer the time to discuss this, but as a guide to what we can expect, Michael Tidd, a deputy headteacher from Nottingham, has made a video to clarify what is likely to be happening in the summer term and you can find it here: KS2 assessments – what will they be like and how can I help?

 We also have many exciting activities to look forward to with things that keep us focused right up until our last days in Primary School.
-This year we will have two residential trips to help support our learning, and make the last year in Primary School the best yet!
+This year we will have three residential opportunities and trips to help support our learning, and make the last year in Primary School the best yet!
 These include an overnight stay at school at the start of the year, developing our outdoor learning activities, leadership and teamwork, as well as a one night stop in Liverpool to find out more about our topics on the Titanic, Victorian Britain and Britain since the 1950s.
 We will also be continuing our popular and successful outdoor adventurous residential to Hawse End.

 However, above all these activities and expectations, we are proud role models for the rest of the school and want to help everyone have as good a time here as we have.